jtimonen/personal-website/README.md

 # personal-website
-My personal static website created using Hugo
+Static website created using Hugo, and based on the [resume](https://github.com/eddiewebb/hugo-resume) template.